C-Undritz/CI-MS1-Birmingham-Wing-Chun/TESTING.md

 * The club logo is displayed after the ‘Learn Wing Chun’ text.
 * Call to Acton button feedback animation occurs when user hovers over it.

-### Mobile only:
+### Mobile and tablet only:
-* The hero image is ‘tinted’ and Sifu is moved right to display behind the text.
+* The hero image is ‘tinted’ and Sifu is moved left to display behind the text.
-* The club logo does not appear.
+* The club logo does not appear on mobile (appears on some tablets)

 ---
 # Homepage – 2nd section *'Benefits and Testimonials'*